andersonbrito/andersonbrito.github.io/_pages/Volunteering.md

 #    btn_class: "btn--inverse"

 feature_row6:
-  - image_path: /assets/images/Lorem-Ipsum.png
+  - image_path: /assets/images/outreach.png
     title: "Outreach"
     alt: "Outreach"
     excerpt: "I have been involved in Science Communication activities both to kids and adults.
-As a volunteer at Native Scientists, the focus is to teach Science to kids from migrant communitiesto, in order to inspire ethnic minority pupils to pursue higher education.
-I also took part in informal sessions but as a speaker and regular participant at PubhD, an initiave that provides PhD students an opportunity to talk about their research in an informal atmosphere, for a diverse audience."
+As a volunteer at Native Scientists, the focus is to teach Science to kids from migrant communities, aiming to inspire ethnic minority pupils to pursue higher education.
+I also took part as a speaker and regular participant at [PubhD](), an initiave present in six countries that provides PhD students an opportunity to talk about their research in an informal atmosphere, for a diverse audience, in a jargon-free style."
 #    url: "/_pages/Publications/"
 #    btn_label: "Read More"
 #    btn_class: "btn--inverse"